Chapar Bori: Etymology

 The origin of the name may be based on the Assamese words for "clean" and "old woman" (Chapa Bori) (Assamese:ছাফা বুড়ী).
 The name Chapa Bori became Chapar Bori (Assamese:ছাপাৰ বড়ী) with time.

 Geography

 Chapar Bori is located in Barpeta district, and is 100 km northwest of Guwahati, the capital of Assam, at coordinates 26° 27'08.2"N, 91°06'43.5" E. According to Census the village has a total area of 9 square miles (approximately 23.5 km2).

 Demographics

 As of 2011 India census the village had a population of 1,802.
 Males constitute 51% of the population and females 49%.
 19% of the population is under 6 years of age.
 100% of the population are ethnic Assamese people and they speak Assamese and Bangla.

 Education

 Chapar Bori High School is situated in Chapar Bori.
 There are several other institutions also in the area: some of them are Ashrafulum Sm School, Iliyas Hussain Academy, Chapar Bori ME Madrassa, Nine Star Modern Academy, and Chapar Bori Prak Prathomik vidyalaya.

-Financial Organisations and Banks

-Asom bahomukhi samobai somite, State Bank Of India(CSP), Top Rider Group, Nine Star Club, Lower Assam Club.

-Small industry

-There are three rice mills in Chapar Bori, one biscuit bakery and several other types of cottage industry.